encryptacoder/new-developer-onboarding/README.md

 ### Install Vagrant here: https://www.vagrantup.com/
 ### Install Git and/or use package manager (e.g. HomeBrew: http://brew.sh/)

+## Optional (KeyChain manager):
+ - Inside .ssh directory, create a folder called “misc-code-keys" and place any keys you want to sync.
+ - Then inside ‘shell/provision-keys.sh’ file, edit the lines so they match the names of the keys you currently have inside "misc-code-keys"

+1. Go to your development directory, and clone this repo
+2. Type in: vagrant up
+3. Type in: vagrant ssh
+ - When finished type in: vagrant suspend
+ - To log-back-in type in: vagrant up, then vagrant ssh

 ### Other references:
 - http://puppetlabs.com/
 - https://www.vagrantup.com/